creativetechnologylab/python-for-beginners/introduction.md

 - Python is a versatile programming language.
 - To effectively manage diverse Python project requirements, we employ virtual environments.
 - Conda and Mamba facilitate quick creation of virtual environments and library installations.
-- VSCode stands out as a popular editor for Python development.
+- VS Code stands out as a popular editor for Python development.
 - Python can be used in an interactive mode, in notebooks, or in standard Python files.

 ---